 There may have been other non-conformist churches at different times.

 The "Blotter registers" of Ashkirk Free Church for the years 1844-1908 can be consulted around the world in LDS family history centres.
-The General Register Office for Scotland holds these records as part of its collection of Miscellaneous Records (MR 59).
+The National Records of Scotland holds these records as part of its collection of Miscellaneous Records (MR 59).

 Find help, report problems, and contribute information.